Mobile Suit Gundam Alive: Time Ball Liberation Army

-A spacenoid who is a member of the Earth Liberation Organization Army.
+A spacenoid who is a member of the Time Ball Liberation.
 The original pilot of the "RX-78-2 Gundam" and a pilot of the heavy fighter "G-Fighter", she eventually becomes the captain of the "SCV-70 White Base".
 Aiko and her brother were attacked while transporting a new MS and crash land on Earth, where she meets Kurono.
 Aiko was amazed at Kurono's ability to pilot the MS when he took over the controls from her.
 She appears to be from the future of another dimension.
 She was really excited when Kurono brought milk for her as she says that farming in space colonies is difficult and milk is expensive there.